ossf/tac/process/templates/WG_NAME_incubating_stage.md

 ### Working Group (WG) has met all Sandbox requirement
-  * "link to sandbox PR"
+  * "link to sandbox PR if exists"

 ### List of regular contributors
 The WG must have a minimum of 5 contributors from at least 3 different organizations attending regularly.